JabirAlam/Offline-Installer/README.md

 then open balena etcher setup, install it, then flash the .raw image in the folder i told you to extract earlier, to your USB drive, DO NOT DO IT ON YOUR SYSTEM DRIVE!!

+then unplug the USB drive, and replug the USB drive!

 then done! good luck hackintoshing!